 Walking is one of the easiest ways to get more activity into your day, lose weight and become healthier.
-Research shows people who fit moderate activity like walking into their daily life burn more energy than those who make weekly visits to the gym.
+Research shows people who fit moderate activity, such as walking, into their daily life burn more energy than those who make weekly visits to the gym.

-Try to fit walking into your routine by ditching the car for short journeys, walking all or part of your journey to work, getting off the bus or train one stop early, and planning longer walks at the weekends.
+Try to fit walking into your routine by not using the car for short journeys, walking all or part of your journey to work, getting off the bus or train one stop early, and planning longer walks at the weekends.

 Couch to 5K

-C25K involves 3 runs a week, with a day of rest between each and a different plan for each of the 9 weeks.
+The Couch to 5K plan involves 3 runs a week, with a day of rest between each run and a different plan for each of the 9 weeks.

-For graduates of C25K or regular runners, try 5K+, a running podcasts series designed to work on your technique, speed and stamina.
+For graduates of Couch to 5K or regular runners, try 5K+ running podcasts, a running podcasts series designed to work on your technique, speed and stamina.

 Strength and Flex workouts

-The workout instructions and pace are easy to follow to ensure you perform each exercise correctly and in time.
-The 5-week Strength and Flex plan consists of five 35- to 45-minute podcasts, which are available as a mobile download for MP3 players and smartphones.
+The workout instructions and pace are easy to follow to ensure you do each exercise correctly and in time.
+The 5-week Strength and Flex plan consists of 5 podcasts, each 35 to 45 minutes long, which are available as a mobile download for smartphones and some wearable fitness trackers.

 Cycle to work

-Whether you're cycling to work, school, the shops or just for fun, the humble bicycle is an easy way to get more active.
+Whether you're cycling to work, school, the shops or just for fun, the humble bicycle is an easy way to be more active.

 If you're looking for an easy way to add more activity into your day, take the stairs.
 Stair climbing burns more calories per minute than jogging and counts towards your recommended 150 minutes of weekly exercise.

-Research shows regularly taking the stairs is good for strong bones, cardiovascular fitness and weight management.
+Research shows that regularly walking up stairs is good for strong bones, cardiovascular fitness and weight management.
 It's also a safe, low-impact exercise that requires no equipment.

 Remember the games you used to play in the playground?
-Games like "hide and seek", "it" and "stuck in the mud" are not only good fun, they're an excellent way for all the family to get active, too.
+Games like hide-and-seek, "it" and "stuck in the mud" are not only good fun, they're an excellent way for all the family to be active, too.

-Burn calories, lose weight and feel great with our selection of equipment-free home workout routines:
+Burn calories, lose weight and feel great with our selection of equipment-free home workout routines, including:

-- choose from six 10-minute home workouts to improve your general fitness and tone your tummy, legs, arms and buttocks
+- 10-minute home workouts to improve your general fitness and tone your tummy, legs, arms and buttocks

-- take it up a notch with our selection of gym-free workouts to improve cardio, strength and general fitness
+- take it up a notch with our selection of gym-free workouts to improve cardiovascular health, strength and general fitness